-Ex-Spurs defender Walkes dies aged 25 in accident
+Ex-Spurs youth player Walkes, 25, dies in accident

-Anton Walkes: Ex-Tottenham and Portsmouth defender dies aged 25 in accident
+Anton Walkes: Ex-Tottenham youth and Portsmouth defender dies aged 25 in accident

 Last updated on .From the section Football

-Former Tottenham and Portsmouth defender Anton Walkes has died aged 25 in an accident, his club Charlotte FC said.
+Former Tottenham youth and Portsmouth defender Anton Walkes has died aged 25 in an accident, his club Charlotte FC said.

 Local media reported the Englishman was involved in a boat crash near Miami on Wednesday.